renovatebot/renovate/lib/modules/manager/asdf/readme.md

 Because `asdf` supports the version management of many different tools, specific tool support needs to be added one by one.

-Only the following tools are currently supported
+The following tools are currently supported:

 - [awscli](https://github.com/MetricMike/asdf-awscli)
 - [bun](https://github.com/cometkim/asdf-bun)